rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

-After having cleaned up our data set, we are now left with only 17 descriptors and 1 column for y at the far right.
+After having cleaned up our data set, we're now left with only 17 descriptors and 1 column for $$y$$ at the far right.

 A critical step in the construction of machine learning models is splitting the data into a training and test set.
 The training set is used to build the model whereas the test set is kept aside, not analyzed, and used only for evaluating the "out of sample" error.
-The splitting should be done randomly, however, there are some more advanced schemes, e.g. those that split the data so that the distribution of y values in each subset is more or less the same.
-Here, we will just randomly split the data.
+The splitting should be done randomly, however, there are some more advanced schemes, e.g. those that split the data so that the distribution of $$y$$ values in each subset is more or less the same.
+Here, we'll just randomly split the data.
 Often a good starting point is to use 2/3 of the data for training and 1/3 for testing, however, this is not a hard and fast rule and probably leans towards "too conservative".

 ```python